anaselmi/Puzzler/README.md

-#### PUZZLER
+# PUZZLER

-Puzzler is an ASCII based roguelike implemented in Python using TDL.
-Primarily intended to be an exercise in actually organizing and developing a large-scale project, any actual fun had playing this game is purely accidental.
+Puzzler is an ASCII based roguelike written in Python using TDL.
+Primarily intended to be an exercise in organizing and developing a long-term programming project, any actual fun had playing this game is purely accidental.

-### Requirements
+#### Requirements
 + Python 3.6.3
 + TDL    4.3.1

-### Features
-+ Procedural generation
+#### Installation
++ Download requirements and clone repository
-+ Combat system
++ Run engine.py

+#### Features
++ A barely functioning message console
-+ Game loop
++ A game loop

-### Roadmap
+#### Roadmap
 + Basic UI, Readme
 + Map generation, website
 + Basic combat, design documents